ysyk2021/the-power-of-agile-leadership-navigating-change-and-uncertainty/src/chapter-5-2.md

-Chapter: Encouraging Continuous Learning and Improvement
+Encouraging Continuous Learning and Improvement
 ========================================================

 In this chapter, we will explore the importance of continuous learning and improvement in agile leadership.
 We will discuss how leaders can create a learning culture, foster innovation, and drive constant improvement within their teams and organizations.